 As is the human mind, so is the cosmic mind.

 The Ayurveda summer diet is based upon this principle.
-It incorporates cooling foods; those which nature so intelligently gifts us in warm months to counteract heat.
+It incorporates cooling foods; those which nature so intelligently gifts you in warm months to counteract heat.

-Our power of digestion is actually at its lowest in summer.
+Your power of digestion is actually at its lowest in summer.
 In order to prevent itself from overheating, the body turns down its internal heat (agni).
-This is why appetite is naturally lower in summer and we tend to crave light foods such as fresh fruit juices or salads.
+This is why appetite is naturally lower in summer and you tend to crave light foods such as fresh fruit juices or salads.

 Understanding food in terms of taste and energetics makes it easier to choose the right diet for summer.
 And besides what you eat, keep in mind that it’s how you eat that matters too.